Yesterday we learned that Porsche is looking to launch a new entry-level race car based on its Cayman

-, and now we have spy shots of a prototype for just such a car.
+sports car, and today we have new spy shots of a prototype that’s likely to be for the Cayman race car’s road-going cousin.
 The prototype was spotted on some surrounding roads of Germany’s Nürburgring race track and reveals the aggressive look that the little brother to the 911 GT3 will take.

 Talk of a hardcore Cayman built along the lines of the 911 GT3 dates back all the way to 2009